Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Methods

-On the other hand, if $p-d$ hybridization is strong as the nickelates \cite{HyowonPRB2015,HyowonPRL2012}, applying nonzero $U$ on $pd$ Wannier Hamiltonian may not capture the physics of $pd$ correlation properly.
+On the other hand, in cases where $p-d$ hybridization is as pronounced as in nickelates \cite{HyowonPRB2015,HyowonPRL2012}, applying nonzero $U$ to the $p-d$ Wannier Hamiltonian might not sufficiently capture the intrinsic physics of the $p-d$ hybridization.
 To resolve this issue, we use the double counting parameter, which control the degree of $p-d$ covalency.
 In term of double counting corrections for DFT+DMFT, we use a double counting energy ($E^{\rm{DC}}$) and potential ($V^{\rm{DC}} = \partial E^{\rm{DC}} / \partial N_d$) similar to the conventional fully localized limit \cite{AnisimovPRB1991,PRB2020Hyowon}: